-3.1.4 Citizen Board, Citizen Committee, or Citizen Commission

-As defined by ordinance or resolution, a citizen board, committee, or commission is generally a standing (rather than temporary) body with prescribed authority to perform a recurring advisory or decision-making role on behalf of the City as a municipal corporation.
-The list of such bodies, as that list may be amended from time to time, is found in Exhibit B. Procedures and rules that apply to such bodies are described in Article 5: Citizen Committees, Boards And Commissions.
+3.1.4 Citizen Board, Citizen Committee, or Citizen Commission a recurring advisory or decision-making role on behalf of the City as a municipal corporation.
+The list of such bodies, as that list may be amended from time to time, is found in Exhibit B. Procedures and rules that apply to such bodies are described in Article 6: Citizen Committees, Boards And Commissions.